 As president of RW360, he now focuses on teaching people how to "get upstream of conflict" by building strong relationships in the family, church and workplace.
-He teaches internationally and is the author of numerous books, articles and training resources, including The Peacemaker, which has sold over 500,000 copies in seventeen languages.
-He is a Certified Relational Wisdom Instructor and Conciliator, Emotional Intelligence Certified Instructor (through TalentSmart) and hasserved as an Editorial Advisor for Christianity Today.
+He teaches internationally and is the author of numerous books, articles and training resources, including The Peacemaker, which has been translated into seventeen languages.
+He is a Certified Relational Wisdom Instructor and Conciliator, Emotional Intelligence Certified Instructor (through TalentSmart) and has served as an Editorial Advisor for Christianity Today.